 E te iwi whakapono, our hope is that With Hearts Full of Promise and Joy will be a useful resource in your wonderful ministry to our children.
 The principles and guidelines contained in this resource will assist you as you guide our children in the way of prayer and the beauty of ritual that is the Church's liturgy.
 May the Lord bless you abundantly and may the Holy Spirit inspire you in this vital work of passing on the faith in Aotearoa.

-✤ John Dew Archbishop of Wellington
+Archbishop of Wellington Bishop of Auckland

-President, NZCBC

-Patrick Dunn Bishop of Auckland Secretary, NZCBC
+President, NZCBC Secretary, NZCBC